Schluggi/airfilter/README.md

 #### Final
 > **Caution:** DO NOT USE THIS PHOTO AS REFERENCE!
-> The wiring on this photo looks different from in the wiring image because this project
+> The wiring on this photo looks different from the wiring image because this project
 > was learning by doing.
 So some `GND` and `VCC` wires are connected different.

 ![final.jpg](images/final.jpg)